Find and fix writing mistakes instantly

 Always give your paper one final read-through to check for minor errors.
 Try to do this the day after you finish your final draft so that you can check it with fresh eyes.

 In addition, you can consider running an automated paper check before turning it in.
-The Citation Machine Plus grammar checker was designed for this.
+The Citation Machine Plus essay checker was designed for this.

 If needed, make revisions.
 But a word of reassurance: if you’ve done your research and proofreading, you’ve done good work!
 You don’t have to second-guess yourself.